Preserved Lemons

 1 bay leaf, broken in a few pieces

 Slice ends off lemons.
 Chop lemons into ¼ inch pieces, and discard seeds.
 Combine lemons and other ingredients.
 Transfer to clean glass jar.
 I use one of those french jam jars.
 Squish down so juice from lemons covers the chopped lemons.
 If not enough juice add juice until covered.
 Place plastic wrap directly on surface and press down.
 Let stand at room temperature for 3 days.
 Then cover and store in the refrigerator.
 Keeps from 3 months to nearly a year.
-No need to rinse these, just use as is.

 No comments: